reservoirinvest/lab/README.md

 Make self-sufficient programs for US and Indian options.

 # NSE
-1. Get a list of active NSE options
+1. Get a list of NSE options
 2. Extract the option chains
-3. Get the underlying's details
+3. Get the margins, lots and price for the underlyings
-4. Store historical ohlc for standard deviation
+4. Store historical ohlc for standard deviation of underlyings
-5. Get the margins
-6. Prepare dataframe with option chain, PoP (from standard deviation), RoM (from margin)
+5. Prepare dataframe with option chain, PoP (from standard deviation), RoM (from margin)
 7. Make a target list of option orders
 8. Place the orders
 9. Extract existing positions